rodrigo-glez/eda-practice-titanic/README.md

 # EDA & Data Visualization Practice in Python - Titanic Dataset

 This project is a beginner-friendly exploratory data analysis (EDA) of the classic Titanic dataset, designed to practice Python, pandas, seaborn, and version control using Git and GitHub.
+I'll analyze key variables related to passenger survival in the Titanic disaster.

 The Notebook used for analysis can be found in `./notebooks/eda_titanic.ipynb` and all generated plots/visualizations in `./figures`.

-## Project Goals

-- Practice essential data manipulation and visualization techniques using Python (pandas, seaborn, matplotlib).
-- Analyze key variables related to passenger survival in the Titanic dataset.
-- Gain hands-on experience with version control using Git and GitHub in a professional development environment.
-- Lay the groundwork for a future project involving predictive modeling.

 ## Dataset